 5. Dolly’s House at Creek Street

-Come to Dolly’s House for a tour to hear the story about the last legally operating madam of Ketchikan, Dolly Arthur.
+Come to Dolly’s House for a tour and to hear the story about the last legally operating madam of Ketchikan, Dolly Arthur.

 Number 24 Creek Street was built in 1905 and became Dolly’s home, where she ran her business from 1919 to the 1940s.
+Dolly continued to live here until 1973, when she moved into a care facility.

 Inside Dolly’s House on Creek Street.
 Photo: Wendy Nordvik-Carr©

-Visit Dolly’s House on Creek Street, one of the famous brothels to explore.
+Visit Dolly’s House on Creek Street, one of the famous brothels, to explore.
 Photo: Wendy Nordvik-Carr©

 6. Discover Woolly Mammoth Fossils